walid7shind/PaperMind-Portfolio/README.md

 If you are a recruiter, hiring manager, or interviewer and would like to review the code,
-**please contact me and I will provide read-only access.**
+**please contact me and I will provide read-only access.** please contact me with your:
+Full name
+Company / Role
+GitHub username

+You can reach me at:

+Email: walid7benmaarouf@gmail.com
+LinkedIn: www.linkedin.com/in/walid-benmaarouf-08089a275
 ---

 ## 📄 License